ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 ### Custom HTML tags

-We can design custom components with the same declarative style as standard elements using custom tags and attributes.
+We can design our custom components with the same declarative style as standard elements using custom tags and attributes.
 Here's what that means:

 _Before_
 ```html